jptacek/JPtacek.com/src/documents/2014/06/angularJS-intro-to-directives/index.html.md

 * ``'E'`` - A new element name, for example  ``<periodicchartelement></periodicchartelement>``

 There is also the ability creative directives tied to HTML comments with ``restrict:M``.
-The restrict keyword can also be combined together to in a manner such as ``ACM``, indicating the durective applied to attributes, classes, and comments.
+The restrict keyword can also be combined together to in a manner such as ``ACM``, indicating the directive applies to attributes, classes, and comments.

 ```javascript